-- Maintains academics and student learning. - Ensures that instructional materials aligned with the New Jersey Student Learning Standards will be made available and designed to support student learning for up to two weeks. - Ensures hard copies of material are made available to those in need PreK-12. - Ensures on-line learning materials are made available PreK-12. - Provisions will be made for students who do not have access to a technology device or Internet at home.
+- Maintains academics and student learning. - Ensures that instructional materials aligned with the New Jersey Student Learning Standards. - Ensure differentiation of student needs is accounted for in all lessons. - Ensures hard copies of material are made available to those in need PreK-12. - Ensures on-line learning materials are made available PreK-12. - Provisions will be made for students who do not have access to a technology device or Internet at home. - Work with supervisors and directors to set expectations for lesson plans, assessment and grading.